-PREPARATION: Trim the stalk, cut the bulb in half, and peel off any wilted outer layers.
+PREPARATION: Trim the stalk. cut the bulb in half, and peel off any wilted outer layers.
+The hairy fronds (or tiny leaves) at the top can be cut off and used for garnish.

-ROAST: Preheat the oven to 400°F. Separate the bulb from the stem, cut the bulb into wedges, toss with olive oil, and roast in the oven for ~40 minutes.
+ROAST: Preheat the oven to 400°F. Separate the bulb from the stem, cut the bulb into wedges, toss with cooking oil, and roast in the oven for ~40 minutes.

-SAUTÉ: In a medium skillet, warm 1 Tbsp oil.
+SAUTÉ: In a medium skillet. warm 1 Tbsp cooking oil.
 Cut leaves off the fennel, then slice the bulb vertically.
 Next, cut into thin horizontal slices, add the fennel to the pan, and stir until tender and golden.